FennellPamela-FS/8-hope/docs/ProjectProposal.md

 *User profiles are a snapshot of an actual person and helps to open a window into the mind of an actual user and will provide insight while tailoring and refining interaction details to best fit your ideal users within your Target Market.*

+**User Persona: EMILY - Focus Group 1 Participant**
+> Emily is a user who, like others in Focus Group 1, experiences disrupted sleep patterns and is motivated to use these moments for spiritual growth.
+She represents someone with a moderate level of tech proficiency but a strong desire to deepen her connection with her faith through the exploration of prayer watches.

+- **Name**: Emily
+- **Age**: 34
+- **Location**: North Carolina
+- **Occupation**: Registered Nurse
+- **Spiritual Beliefs**: Christian faith
+- **Sleep Pattern**: Often experiences disrupted sleep, frequently waking up at 4 am
+- **Tech Proficiency**: Comfortable with basic technology but not a tech expert
+- **Interest in Prayer**: Regularly attends church services and is active in her church community
+- **Goal**: Seeks a deeper connection with her faith and wants to find meaning in her nighttime awakenings
+- **Motivation**: Intrigued by the concept of the 8 prayer watches discussed during the mountain retreat, eager to explore them for spiritual growth
+- **Expectations from the App**: Hopes that the app will help her understand and engage with the prayer watches, offering guidance and reminders for nighttime prayer.

+**User Profile: SARAH - Focus Group 2 Participant**
 > Sarah represents a motivated and tech-savvy user who resonates with the concept of prayer watches and seeks to integrate them into her spiritual journey, especially during her recurring nighttime awakenings at 3 am.

-**Web User Persona - Sarah**
-**Name:** Sarah
+- **Name:** Sarah
-**Age:** 28
+- **Age:** 28
-**Occupation:** Front-end Web Developer
+- **Occupation:** Front-end Web Developer
-**Location:** North Carolina
+- **Location:** North Carolina
-**Spiritual Beliefs:** Strong Christian faith **Hobbies:** Volunteering for the American Red Cross, attending church services **Tech Savviness:** Proficient in using digital tools **Goals:** Strengthen her connection with her faith, find spiritual consistency.
+- **Spiritual Beliefs:** Strong Christian faith
+- **Hobbies:** Volunteering for the American Red Cross, attending church services
+- **Tech Savvy-ness:** Proficient in using digital tools
+- **Goals:** Strengthen her connection with her faith, find spiritual consistency.
 Use her wakeful moments at 3 am for purposeful prayer and spiritual growth
-**Motivation:** Inspired by the concept of the 8 prayer watches and eager to explore and understand them better **Expectations from 8Hope:** Expects the app to help her learn about and track prayer watches, provide reminders, and deepen her connection with her faith through purposeful nighttime prayers.
+- **Motivation:** Inspired by the concept of the 8 prayer watches and eager to explore and understand them better
+- **Expectations from 8Hope:** Expects the app to help her learn about and track prayer watches, provide reminders, and deepen her connection with her faith through purposeful nighttime prayers.

 ## Use Cases